 Our wildlife habitat and bird sanctuary sits in the Manzano Mountains, a small mountain range in the central part of New Mexico, with the center of the range situated about 25 miles southeast of Albuquerque and the northern foothills (called the Manzanitas) just a few miles east of the edge of the city.

 At about 7,600 feet in altitude, our coniferous forest is abundant with Rocky Mountain Juniper trees, Pinion and Ponderosa Pines, and Scrub Acorn bushes.
 Food sources, protective covering, and natural nesting sites are plentiful.
-The views are spectacular and the night skies even more so.

 We call this place our “little slice of heaven” but the wildlife and birds call it “home”.